 Please contact the rectory for more information.

-Adults who were previously baptized and received Holy Communion but never confirmed as children can prepare for this sacrament during the Easter season.
+Adults who were previously baptized and received Holy Communion, but were never confirmed, can prepare for this sacrament during the Easter season.
 Please call the Religious Education Office to arrange for the preparation program.

 Couples must make arrangements with one of the priests at least six month prior to making any other arrangements.
-Please visit the Diocese of Brooklyn for information regarding the Pre-Cana programs.
+Please visit the Diocese of Brooklyn’s Marriage Preparation Program webpage (www.bqprecana.org) for information regarding the Pre-Cana programs.